CanerErgez/laravel-state-machine/docs/create_another_state_machine.md

 But you should be `careful`. _**Each State Machine can have a different workflow.**_

-You should run one State Machine for one models one attribute.
-Because if you use same models same attribute, but multiple state machine, workflows
+You should run one State Machine for one model one attribute.
+Because if you use the same model's same attribute, but multiple state machine, workflows
 `can be mixed` with `each other`.

-You should use right State Machine for right model and right model attribute.
+You should use the right State Machine for the right model and right model attribute.

 **Don't forget:** Multiple State Machines are
 `not related!`